L1 and L2 Regularization Methods, Explained

 L1 vs. L2 Regularization Methods

-• L1 Regularization, also called a lasso regression, adds the “absolute value of magnitude” of the coefficient as a penalty term to the loss function.
+• L1 Regularization: Also called a lasso regression, adds the absolute value of the sum (“absolute value of magnitude”) of coefficients as a penalty term to the loss function.

-• L2 Regularization, also called a ridge regression, adds the “squared magnitude” of the coefficient as the penalty term to the loss function.
+• L2 Regularization: Also called a ridge regression, adds the squared sum (“squared magnitude”) of coefficients as the penalty term to the loss function.

 Back to Basics on Built InA Primer on Model Fitting